llogiq/bytecount/README.md

 The algorithm is explained in depth [here](https://llogiq.github.io/2016/09/27/count.html).

-Note that for very short slices, the data parallelism will likely not
+Note that for very short slices, the data parallelism will likely not win much performance gains.
+In those cases, a naive count with a 32-bit counter may be a superior solution, unless counting *really* large byte slices.

 ## License